meilisearch/documentation/references/settings.md

 ::: note
 Updating the settings means overwriting the default settings of MeiliSearch.
 You can reset to default values using the `DELETE` routes.
 :::

-It is also possible to partially update your settings using a POST request to `Settings`, containing only the parameters that you want to modify.
-Parameters that are not present in the request body will keep their current configuration and WONT be modified.

 ## Get settings